sirisacademic/development-guide/_pages/javascript/frameworks.md

 - While open source, is maintained primarily by Facebook.

-## Flux
+## Redux
 {%include components/tag-suggestion.html %}
-Flux is not a framework, nor is it M**VC.
-It's a software architecture for writing complex single page applications.
+Redux is a predictable state container for JavaScript apps.

+It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.
+On top of that, it provides a great developer experience, such as live code editing combined with a time traveling debugger.

+You can use Redux together with React, or with any other view library.
+It is tiny (2kB, including dependencies), but has a large ecosystem of addons available.

 #### When to use:
 - A complex JavaScript app that requires both viewing and modifying (CRUD) data in a UI rendered on the client.
-Flux will likely be overkill for apps that don't modify data in any way.
+Redux will likely be overkill for apps that don't modify data in any way.
 - When the data service for the front end is REST and/or something besides REST, such as Websockets.